March is Problem Gambling Awareness Month

 About the National Council on Problem Gambling

-Based in Washington DC, the National Council on Problem Gambling is the only national nonprofit organization that seeks to minimize the economic and social costs associated with gambling addiction.
+The National Council on Problem Gambling (NCPG) is neutral on legalized gambling.
+Based in Washington, DC, NCPG is the only national nonprofit organization that seeks to minimize the economic and social costs associated with gambling addiction.
 If you or someone you know may have a gambling problem, contact the National Problem Gambling Helpline, which offers hope and help without stigma or shame.
-Call or text 1-800-522-4700 or visit www.ncpgambling.org/chat.
-Help is available 24/7 – it is free and confidential.
+Call or text 1-800-GAMBLER or visit www.1800gamblerchat.org.
+Help is available 24/7 and it is free and confidential.

 For questions contact